Cooroy BESS

 A BESS typically contains groups of battery modules housed in containers or enclosures.
 These modules are connected to power conversion systems (inverters) and control equipment, ensuring efficient energy storage and management.
 BESS facilities are modular and can be configured based on specific site and capacity requirements.
 During the project planning phase, considerations will be made for visual impact mitigation, including the potential use of screening methods such as landscaping or artificial barrier to blend the facility with its surroundings and reduce its visual footprint (if required).

-Since Batteries have a much smaller footprint than transmission lines and large scale solar and wind farms screening is easier.
+Since batteries have a much smaller footprint than transmission lines and large scale solar and wind farms screening is easier.

 Typically, the BESS units are housed in shipping containers that are approximately 3-3.5m high.
 The switchgear buildings and the main transformers are around 6m and 7m high respectively.